open-AIMS/ADRIA.jl/docs/src/architecture/architecture.md

 3. Post-processing

-When ADRIA is applied in its entirety, "input sampling" is analogous to scenario generation: all model parameters (the inputs) are collated and are sampled through a quasi-monte carlo process and subsequently adjusted to produce plausible combinations of parameter values.
+When ADRIA is applied in its entirety, "input sampling" is analogous to scenario generation: all model factors (the inputs) are collated and are sampled through a quasi-monte carlo process and subsequently adjusted to produce plausible combinations of factor values.
 The Sobol' sampling method is adopted as the default, although any method provided by the [QuasiMonteCarlo.jl](https://github.com/SciML/QuasiMonteCarlo.jl) package can be used.
-Sample adjustment is required to map sampled values (which are continuous) to categorical or whole number values (e.g., Baroni and Tarantola, 2014) as may be expected by some parameters.
-Values are also adjusted to avoid implausible factor combinations, such as active intervention parameters in the case of non-intervention scenarios.
+Sample adjustment is required to map sampled values (which are continuous) to categorical or whole number values (e.g., Baroni and Tarantola, 2014) as may be expected by some factors.
+Values are also adjusted to avoid implausible factor combinations, such as active intervention factors in the case of non-intervention scenarios.

 Model evaluation is simply running the model with the generated scenario set.